-Sale of the Howe Sound Mill by Howe Sound Pulp & Paper Limited Partnership (now called 6382 Pulp and Paper Limited Partnership)
+Sale of the Howe Sound Mill by Howe Sound Pulp & Paper Limited Partnership (HSLP, now called 6382 Pulp and Paper Limited Partnership)

-The Howe Sound Mill is a pulp and paper facility in Port Mellon, BC, capable of producing 400,000 tonnes of NBSK pulp and 230,000 tonnes of mechanical paper.
-This mill was owned and operated by HSLP, of which Canfor has a 49.99% interest.
-On October 1, 2010, HSLP completed the sale of substantially all of its assets including the Howe Sound Mill, and Canfor sold its 50% interest in CFLP and its general partner, to Paper Excellence, a Netherlands based unit of Sinar Mas group of Indonesia.
-As a result of the sale, Canfor recorded a gain of \$5.5 million.
+The Howe Sound Mill is a pulp and paper facility in Port Mellon, British Columbia, capable of producing 400,000 tonnes of NBSK pulp and 230,000 tonnes of thermo mechanical paper.
+This mill was owned and operated by HSLP, of which Canfor had a 49.99% interest.
+On October 1, 2010, HSLP completed the sale of substantially all of its assets including the Howe Sound Mill, and Canfor sold its 50% interest in CFLP to Paper Excellence, a Netherlands based unit of Sinar Mas group of Indonesia.
+As a result of the sale, Canfor recorded a gain on disposal of \$5.5 million.